Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc D - St. Andral's Feast.md

 The young man is Milivoj, who is as described in <span class="citation">N1.
 St. Andral's Church (p.
 97)</span>.
 The priest is Father Lucian Petrovich.
 The boy is Yeska.

-When the players first meet [[Non-Player Characters#Father Lucian Petrovich|Father Lucian]], he greets them warmly, recognizing them as newcomers to Vallaki, welcoming them to St. Andral's Church, and asking if they have come seeking fellowship or to pray to the Morninglord.
+When the players first meet [[Personnages Non-Joueurs#Father Lucian Petrovich|Father Lucian]], he greets them warmly, recognizing them as newcomers to Vallaki, welcoming them to St. Andral's Church, and asking if they have come seeking fellowship or to pray to the Morninglord.

 After the players have exchanged pleasantries, Milivoj dismounts his stepladder and returns it to Father Lucian.
 The following exchange then takes place, giving the players generous time and opportunity to interrupt and respond: